Baja Whale Watching and Kayaking

 Itinerary

-Arrive in Loreto, Evening Orientation Meeting
+Day 0 - Arrive in Loreto, Evening Orientation Meeting

 Upon your arrival in Loreto take a quick cab ride to your hotel and check into your room (Not included in trip cost).
 Spend your afternoon exploring the beautiful town of Loreto.
-You can tour the historic Mission located in the center of town, stroll through the local market and dine on authentic Mexican cuisine before meeting your guides in the Oasis hotel lobby for an evening orientation meeting.
+You can tour the historic Mission located in the center of town, stroll through the local market and dine on authentic Mexican cuisine before meeting your guides in the Hacienda hotel lobby for an evening orientation meeting.

 Please see our Baja Travel Guide for full details on travel to and from Baja.

-ACCOMMODATION : Not included
+• Accommodation: Not included

 *Notes on Itinerary for Days 2 - 7: